w3c-cg/awesome-semantic-shapes/README.md

 # Awesome Semantic Shapes [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of Semantic Shapes resources.
+> A curated list of Semantic Shapes resources.
 Contributions welcome!
 Please, read the [Contribution Guidelines](CONTRIBUTING.md) first.

+Semantic shapes enables you to validate RDF graphs against a set of conditions.
+Semantic shapes can also be viewed as a description of the data graphs that do satisfy these conditions.
+Such descriptions may be used for a variety of purposes beside validation, including user interface building, code generation and data integration.
+Semantic shapes could be described in SHACL or ShEx languages.

 ## Contents